JuergenGutsch/blog/_source/_posts/2018-12-01-github-comments.md

 > "A lightweight comments widget built on GitHub issues"

 Utterance was built by [Jeremy Danyow](https://www.danyow.net/author/jeremy/).
 I stumbled upon it on Jeremys blog post about [Using GitHub Issues for Blog Comments](https://www.danyow.net/using-github-issues-for-blog-comments/).
 Jeremy works as a Senior Software Engineer at Microsoft, he is member of the Aurelia core team and created also [gist.run](https://gist.run/).

+As far as I understood, Utterances is a light weight version of Microsofts comment system used with the new docs on [https://docs.microsoft.com](https://docs.microsoft.com).
+Also Microsoft stores the comments as Issues on GitHub, which is nice because they can create real issues out of it, in case there are real Problems with the docs, etc.

 More Links about it: https://utteranc.es/ and https://github.com/utterance